Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 You don't necessarily have to have all these versions of blender installed yourself, maintainers will execute the full amount of tests, but it's a good idea to at least have one version of blender 2.8, 2.9, and 3+ in the mix so you know your code will work backwards.
 If it doesn't, that's fine too, work with maintainers on how to add version checks (which will just disable your changes for older versions of blender).

-Also note that the first line indicates the only version of blender that will be used for testing unless `-all` is specified.
+Also note that the first line indicates the only version of blender that will be used for testing unless `-all` is specified (only for the OSX script; the `run_tests.bat` script will always test all versions of blender listed).

+## Development on Windows and Mac

+Support for development and testing should work for both platforms, just be aware the primary development of MCprep is happening on a Mac OSX machine, so the mac-side utility scripts have a few more features than windows:

+- Only the mac `compile.sh` script has the `-fast` option to quickly reload python files (it won't copy over the blends, textures, and won't create a new zip file, all of which can be slow)
+- Only the mac `compile.sh` has the feature of auto-detecting local blender executable installs.
+This is because on windows, there is a lot of variability where blender executables may be placed, so it should just be manually created anyways.
+- Only the mac `run_tests.sh` script has the `-all` optional flag.
+By default, the mac script will only install the

+One other detail: MCprep uses git lfs or Large File Storage, to avoid saving binary files in the git history.
+Some Windows users may run into trouble when first pulling.

+- If using Powershell and you cloned your repo using SSH credentials, try running `start-ssh-agent` before running the clone/pull command (per [comment here](https://github.com/git-lfs/git-lfs/issues/3216#issuecomment-1018304297))
+- Alternatively, try using Git for Windows and its console.

+Run into other gotchas?
+Please open a [new issue](https://github.com/TheDuckCow/MCprep/issues)!